 - Ensure it is visually appealing and easy to navigate

 - Include screenshots, graphs, and charts to make your data science portfolio pop

 - Explain any insights found in the visualizations

-Including data visualizations in your data science portfolio will help you stand out from the competition and communicate your skills effectively.
+Including data visualizations in your profile will help you stand out from the competition and communicate your skills effectively.